paugier/mercurial-book/en/preface.rst

 Technical storytelling
 ~~~~~~~~~~~~~~~~~~~~~~

-A few years ago, when I wanted to explain why I believed that distributed revision control is important, the field was then so new that there was
+A few years ago, when I wanted to explain why I believed that distributed revision control was important, the field was then so new that there was
 almost no published literature to refer people to.

 Although at that time I spent some time working on the internals of Mercurial itself, I switched to writing this book because that seemed like the